Email FacebookTwitterMenu burgerClose thin

 Money market accounts offer a combination of features from the three types of bank accounts above.
 They provide a safe place to store your money and you can withdraw your money whenever you need it, like a savings account.
 You can use checks and debit cards like you can with a checking account.
 Money market accounts earn interest at higher rates than a savings account, like a CD.

 With that great combination of features, why doesn’t everyone just get a money market account?
 One reason is the cost.
 Banks require a high minimum deposit to open a money market account.
-The minimum is often $5,000 or more.
+The minimum deposit to open an account can be thousands of dollars.
 You also need to maintain a high balance to avoid additional fees.

 Checks and debit cards work with a money market account, but Regulation D applies the same way it does with a savings account.
 You can only make six transfers out of a money market account each month.
 A bank may also restrict the number of checks that you can use per month.
 Still, a money market account is a good option if you can afford it.
 It also becomes a better option the more money you have.